 and political figures collected during fieldwork in Iraq, the United States and Germany from 2016 to 2019, as well as a rich collection of original ideological documents.
 My key argument is that actors’ ideological frameworks are the critical explanatory factor.
 More specifically, ideologies exert their effects by informing which relations, institutions, and practices actors pursue and by mediating the impact of other dimensions of social life.

 My dissertation examines three state-building projects emerging out of the connected political crises in Syria and Iraq in the aftermath of the 2003 U.S. invasion and 2011 uprisings: Kurdistan-Syria, Kurdistan-Iraq, and the Islamic State.
 Despite rising to significance within the same time and space, these political formations pursue widely different projects: direct democracy, feminism, and anti-capitalist cooperatives in Kurdistan-Syria; representative democracy, patriarchal values, and neoliberal capitalism in Kurdistan-Iraq, and a fundamentalist religious and fascist system in the Islamic State.
 Starting from this simultaneous existence, I ask: why have such different formations emerged out of the same political crucible?
-To answer this question, I draw upon 40 in-depth interviews with civilians
+To answer this question, I draw upon over 40 in-depth interviews with civilians

 Fate of Ideological Orientations